JeffreyRodriguez/Liberator12k/Receiver/README.md

 ![Minuteman](Preview_Minuteman.jpg)

-To get very technical, you're going to make a *Framed Receiver with a Stock*.
+To get very technical this is a *Large Frame Receiver with a Stock*.
 That's a mouthful, so I call it the [Minuteman](https://en.wikipedia.org/wiki/Minutemen).
 It supports most of the designs in the project.
 This chonk has two big 1/2" bolts to support heavy forends.
 Steel rods reinforce the receiver and stock.
-A TPU buttpad reduces felt recoil.
+A flexible filament buttpad reduces felt recoil.

 There are other ways to configure the receiver, but we'll save that for your second build.